 California Department of Transportation (Caltrans)

 If you're driving in California, many of the same concerns apply.
 The Caltrans road information page is a valuable tool that gives you the latest road information.
 Say you are about to travel on U.S. 395 from Reno into California.
 You enter "U.S. 395" in the highway search box, click "search," and you will get a page of the latest updates on road and traffic conditions for that highway all across the state.
 On this website, you'll also find links for travel information all across the U.S., how to report a maintenance issue, maps, road conditions statewide, weather reports, traffic incidents statewide, and locations of roadside rest areas.

 Weather Forecast and Warnings

-The weather is possibly the No. 1 cause of headaches on a road trip.
+Typically, the weather is the primary cause of headaches on a road trip.
 Besides getting all the road condition information that you can, it's also a good idea to know what's going on weather-wise and what is forecast for several days out, so you can avoid any bad situations in the future on your trip.